Beach City Double / Century / Metric

 - While cycling riders must wear a correctly fitting and fastened helmet.

-- Riders must check in at the start/finish lines and designated check points, no exceptions.
-A rider who does not make a cut-off time, poses unnecessary risk to themselves or others, and/or refuses SAG from a course marshal will be DNF or disqualified from the event.
-Their emergency contact will be called and informed of their status.
+- Riders must check in at the start/finish lines and every Rest Stop, no exceptions.
+A rider who does not make a time cut-off poses a risk to themselves or others, and should volunteerly request SAG for their own safety and the safety of others.
+If a course marshal see you are suffering from sleep deprivation they will request that you accept SAG, if you refuse SAG from a course marshal will be DNF or disqualified from the event.
+Your emergency contact will be called and informed of them of your status.
 No further assistance will be given and the rider will be fully responsible from that point forward.

 - Riders at check-in are required to show your driver’s license or State ID, sign the Accident Waiver before they are allowed to participate in the event.
 The waiver will not be modified in any manner.